marchaesen/vcxsrv/mesalib/docs/drivers/freedreno/ir3-notes.rst

     which are generated on demand based on the shader key.

 ``ir3_shader_key``
     The configuration key that identifies a shader variant.
-Ie. based on other GL state (two-sided-color, render-to-alpha, etc) or render stages (binning-pass vertex shader) different shader variants are generated.
+I.e. based on other GL state (two-sided-color, render-to-alpha, etc) or render stages (binning-pass vertex shader) different shader variants are generated.